Mahmoud-Khalifa19/Rogue-Pickings/README.md

 # Personal Learnings

-The purpose of this project was to convert a adobe photoshop design into a website using the basics of HTML & CSS.
-It was challenging at first but to overcome a project like this its important to plan before coding otherwise it would be difficult to breakdown the sections.
+The purpose of this project was to convert a PSD design into a website using HTML & CSS.
+The key outcome I can learn from building this project is the problem solving skills I learnt because building the project from scratch can be challenging and time consuming but with persistance and dedication i managed to complete it.

 ## Link